Why Does My Dog Twitch in Its Sleep?

 When your dog's twitches are accompanied by signs of distress such as whimpering, drooling, or convulsions, this is when it's time to visit the veterinarian.
 Convulsions are much stronger and violent than twitches.

-If your dog's body, or a part of your dog's body, is jerking uncontrollably during sleep, this could be the sign of a seizure.
+If your dog's body, or a part of your dog's body, is jerking uncontrollably during sleep, this could be the sign of a sleep seizure.
 Further, if your dog has difficulty waking up during these episodes, that's another indication of a neurological issue or seizure.

 What to Do If You're Concerned